jhrush/UPNixConnect/README.md

 You can run the menu entry or enter the command upcon after downloading an .rdp file to the Downloads folder (located at ~/Downloads).

 This will rename the latest .rdp file downloaded to currentsession.rdp.
-Then it will connect via freerdp with intuitive flags as listed in the file upcon.
+Then the script will connect via freerdp with intuitive flags as listed in the file upcon.

 Another goal of this project is to prevent the users ~/Downloads folder from becoming filled with .rdp files from various sessions.